What is Bare Metal Provisioning?

 - Foreman: an effective tool not only for provisioning but also for configuration and monitoring of both virtual and physical servers

 With its deep integration-configuration software, it is easier to automate some repetitive tasks that you may identify.
 Furthermore, it offers an easy way for deploying applications and managing such deployments all with the aim of making things convenient.

 With Cobbler, you can efficiently facilitate and automate system installation that is network-based.
 Cobbler manages installation for multiple operating systems just from a focal point using such services as DNS, DHCP and TFTP.
 Better yet, you can configure it for reinstallations and PXE.
 Cobbler is a reliable tool because it can handle cases of complex network such as bonded Ethernet fixes.

 - RackHD: technology stack for enabling automated hardware management and orchestration through cohesive APIs.

-RackHD’s strong workflow engine is a major element worth highlighting as it can catalog intelligent PDUs, servers and switches both dynamically and passively.
+RackHD’s strong workflow engine is a major element worth highlighting, as it can catalog intelligent PDUs, servers and switches both dynamically and passively.
 In addition, it can effectively perform software updates whenever necessary.
-Its north-bound interface allows for an easy integration with various configuration management software like Salstack and Puppet.
+Its north-bound interface allows for an easy integration with various configuration management software like Saltstack and Puppet.